 How to file a tornado claim

-- Prevent further damage.
+2. Prevent further damage.
 Your home insurance requires that, if it’s safe, you should take the necessary steps to prevent further damage to your home.
-For example, putting up tarps or boarding up windows to prevent rain or pests from getting in.
+For example, putting up tarps to prevent rain or pests from getting in.

-- Make temporary repairs if your claims adjuster says it’s OK.
-You may want to hold off on doing too much until a professional gets involved.
+5. Make temporary repairs that your claims adjuster approves, which may include replacing tarps with boards, clearing debris and drying out water damage.
+You should hold off on doing too much until a professional gets involved.

-If you can’t stay in your home because the damage is too extensive, the additional living expenses (ALE) portion of your home insurance will cover a hotel.
+If you can’t stay in your home because the damage is too extensive, the additional living expenses (ALE) portion of your home insurance is available to cover extra living expenses such as hotels, meals and transportation.
 Keep all receipts for lodging and even food, and submit those to your insurance carrier for reimbursement.

 How long do you have to make an insurance claim after a tornado?